Gryphscribe/Gryphscribe/README.md

 ## Hi there 👋

-I'm a Tools Engineer studying at DigiPen Institute of Technology.
+I'm a Software Engineer at Roblox.
 More details Soon :tm:

 See Site Here: https://gryphscribe.github.io/Gryphscribe/
 <!--